tsduck/tsduck/src/doc/building.md

 Linux version of the Vatek API from the GitHub.
 There is currectly no Linux packet for the Vatek API.
 On Windows and macOS, binary packages are available and are installed by the install-prerequisites script.

+FreeBSD: The standard BSD `make` command uses an old syntax.
+The makefiles in the TSDuck project use a GNU Make syntax and are not compatible with the BSD `make` command.
+As part of prerequisites for FreeBSD, GNU Make is installed under the name `gmake`.
+In all build commands in this page, when `make` is mentioned, use `gmake` on FreeBSD.

 ## Building the TSDuck binaries alone {#buildunix}